 But all of these situations left franchisees wondering what happens to them now.
 Liquidators and receivers view the franchisees as a saleable asset of the business and one they hope to realise with potential sales of the franchise structure, but who is looking after the franchisees in the meantime?

-And what if there is no sale?
+What if there is no sale?

 A franchise agreement is a contract, and for a contract to remain alive the parties in it have to be ready willing and able to fulfil their obligations to the other.
 If that’s not possible for any reason, the contract may be deemed repudiated or frustrated depending on the circumstances and may be capable of termination, but this will depend on specific circumstances in each case.
 The problem with franchise business and insolvency are that they are as individual as the products and services they sell.